IgorVerchyk/goit-node-hw/README.md

 ## Homework 02

-To complete this task i based on lesson 4 code and adopted it structure for this homework.
-Also, i adopted "contact.json" file to able lowdb get value from this file.
+By doing this task, i used lesson 4 code structure to do this work more compatible with next homeworks.
+Also i use lowdb library, and change contacts.json file to get able lowdb methods work with this file.
+Can refator this work without using this library if needed.

-- ### server is operational
+- ### server runing and it's operational

 ![server worked](/screenshots/server.jpg)